 Humid and damp conditions are ideal breeding grounds for mold.
-It has been observed that areas, where there is water dripping from nearby sources or a leakage in the piping, can create a moist environment that is ideal for Mold growth.
+Water dripping from nearby sources or a leakage in the piping can create a moist environment that is ideal for Mold growth.

 Another important factor required for Mold growth is a temperate environment.
-This makes warehouses, factories and retailers stores as the ideal places for mold growth as the temperature is mild.
+This makes warehouses, factories, and retail stores are the ideal places for mold growth as the temperature is mild.

 As a result, maintaining the relative humidity of your facility below 65% is extremely important to avoid mold growth.

-In order to keep the relative humidity of the facility below 65% or as suited for your product, certain mold inspections need to be carried out that determine the vulnerable areas where mold can grow.
+To keep the relative humidity of the facility below 65% or as suited for your product.
+Here are certain mold inspections need to be carried out that determine the vulnerable areas where mold can grow.

 One of the most important steps that you can take to avoid mold growth is by ensuring proper ventilation of your facility.
 This can include measures from the design phase of the facility to onsite additions after the construction has been completed.